-Since the golden roof had melted down in between the bricks of the Temple, the Romans tore each one apart to retrieve it (Luke 19:44).
-About 97,000 Jews were enslaved and forced to build the Colosseum which the Temple’s gold would finance.
+Since the golden roof had melted down in between the bricks of the Temple, the Romans tore each and every one apart to retrieve it, thus fulfilling Christ’s prophesy (Matthew 24:2, Luke 19:44).4 About 97,000 Jews were enslaved, some to work the mines in Egypt and others forced to build the Colosseum which the Temple’s gold would finance (Luke 21:24).
 Many Christians would one day be fed to lions in that very Colosseum.

 It is important to note that the history of the world does not record a parallel instance of unnatural barbarity ever occurring during the siege of any other place in any age or nation whatsoever.